pip-services/pip-services-docs/content/en/golang/components/test/shutdown.md

 #### Close
-Closes component and frees used resources.
+Closes a component and frees used resources.

 > (c [*Shutdown]()) Close(correlationId string) error

-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **returns**: error - returns error if not received.

 #### Configure